hao-fang/ee596_spr2018_lab1/README.md

   ```
   $ git clone https://github.com/hao-fang/ee596_spr2018_lab1.git
   ```
-  * Install Alexa SDK for Node.js, you will see a folder `node_modules` under the lambdaFunc folder
+  * Install Alexa SDK for Node.js.
+You will see a folder `node_modules` under the lambdaFunc folder.
+(You need to make sure [npm](https://www.npmjs.com/) is installed on your computer.
   ```
   $ cd lambdaFunc
   $ npm install --save alexa-sdk